ramalho/go-primes/README.md

 # go-primes
-Naïve functions to check primality and find prime numbers for use in examples.
+Naïve functions to check primality and find prime numbers.
+Useful as examples for CPU-intensive computation.